The Insider

 Turin, heavy mattresses, and the art of being there.

 My training in understanding human spaces didn’t happen in a classroom or a lecture hall.
 It began in the 1970s, as a seven-year-old child in Turin, Italy.
-While other kids were just out playing in the piazza, I was also entering the private, hidden worlds of my neighbors, helping out in my family’s wool mattress shop.
+While other kids were out playing in the piazza, I was entering the private, hidden worlds of my neighbors, helping out in my family’s wool mattress shop.

 For the next fifteen years, delivering heavy mattresses door-to-door with my father, I stepped inside thousands of homes.
-Housing projects on the remote outskirts of the city, luxury villas in the surrounding hills, and modest, balcony-access tenements in the not-yet-gentrified historical downtown.
-I didn’t just see the architecture of Turin; I saw the intimate, messy, unscripted ways real people actually inhabit space, share stories, and welcome a guest.
-It was my very first introduction in looking past the official facade of a city to find its authentic, breathing soul.
+Housing projects on the remote outskirts of the city, luxury villas in the surrounding hills, and modest, balcony-access tenements in the historical downtown.
+I didn’t just see the architecture of Turin; I saw the intimate, unscripted ways real people actually inhabit space, share stories, and welcome a guest.
+It was my very first introduction to looking past the official facade of a city to find its authentic, breathing soul.

 THE ARRIVAL